gchq/gafferpy/README.md

 ## Installation

-Gafferpy requires Python 3.6+.
-We don't currently release gafferpy on pypi, but you can install it over ssh with:
+`gafferpy` requires Python 3.6+.
+We do not currently release `gafferpy` on PyPI, but you can install it over ssh with:

 ```bash
 pip install git+https://github.com/gchq/gafferpy.git